m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 ### Create the script

 ```
-cd ~ && printf 'find /home/steam/reflex/replays/ -mindepth 1 -type f -mtime +60 -print0 | xargs -r0 rm -- –' >> replay_purge.sh && chmod +x replay_purge.sh
+cd ~ && printf 'find /home/steam/reflex/replays/ -mindepth 1 -type f -mtime +30 -print0 | xargs -r0 rm -- –' >> replay_purge.sh && chmod +x replay_purge.sh
 ```

-The +number value in the script is the age threshold after which replay files will be deleted, 60 in the command above.
+The +number value in the script is the age threshold after which replay files will be deleted, 30 (days) in the command above.

 ### Add the script to cron
 ```